yt-dlp/yt-dlp/README.md

     --yes-overwrites                 --force-overwrites

 #### Sponskrub Options
-Support for [SponSkrub](https://github.com/faissaloo/SponSkrub) has been deprecated in favor of `--sponsorblock`
+Support for [SponSkrub](https://github.com/faissaloo/SponSkrub) has been deprecated in favor of the `--sponsorblock` options

     --sponskrub                      --sponsorblock-mark all
     --no-sponskrub                   --no-sponsorblock